davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 Our simulation will use the 2 things mentioned above that a p-value alone doesnt consider: The effect frequency and effect size.
 In the original question we don't have this information, but it's necessary to use it here so that we can later illustrate how to answer the question without using it.

 ## Defining the experiment
 In our experiment we have 10,000 trials, each using a coin that is either weighted or fair.
 9,000 coins are fair, and 1,000 are not.
-Lets assume that if the coin is weighted, the probability of it turning up heads is .75 and the probability of tails is .25.
+Let's assume that if the coin is weighted, the probability of it turning up heads is .75 and the probability of tails is .25.

 Each coin is flipped 30 times, and this constitutes a single trial.